 A: This depends on where you work.
 For a typical Taiwanese company, the boss is very powerful and employees are more passive.
 It is typical for everyone to wait for the boss to leave before they get off work.
-So, as you can image, Taiwanese people work lots of overtime.
+So, as you can imagine, Taiwanese people work lots of overtime.

 Q: How is healthcare in Taiwan?

 A: As I explained above, Taiwan has some of the best medical care in the world.
-All workers are entitled to coverage under National Health Insurance for them and their family members.
+All workers are entitled to coverage under National Health Insurance for themselves and their family members.
 This covers basic ailments, but not everything (like tooth replacement and chemotherapy).
 Therefore you may want to purchase additional insurance to be fully covered.